Aleida K. Wahn

 My Writing for Psychology Today:

-I am a blogger for Psychology Today, under the column “Personal Perspectives: The View From Here.”
-My stories have encompassed a wide range of topics, including the frightening night my family was suddenly surrounded by African elephants while on safari to uplifting stories, such as the lessons I learned the year my husband almost died, and the power of random acts of kindness.
+I have blogged for Psychology Today, writing under the column “Personal Perspectives: The View From Here.”
+I have written human interest stories and motivational articles, encompassing a wide array of topics.
+My stories have included the frightening night my family was suddenly surrounded by African elephants while on safari in Botswana, to empowering stories such as the lessons I learned the year my husband almost died, how a victim of abuse and trafficking found healing and purpose, how a successful trial attorney turned childhood pain into power, and my day with the Border Angels leaving life-saving water.
 You may read my stories at: https://www.psychologytoday.com/blog/the-view-here

 I obtained a Bachelor of Science degree in Criminal Justice from California State University, Long Beach, where I was on the President’s Honor List and Dean’s List for academic excellence.
-I was the President of The Law Society, interned at The Long Beach City Prosecutor’s Office, and worked nights in the restaurant industry.
+I was the President of The Law Society, interned at the Long Beach City Prosecutor’s Office, and worked nights in the restaurant industry.
 In my junior year, I spent a semester as a foreign exchange student in London, England, where I attended Ealing College of Higher Education and lived with an English family.
-Following the program, I backpacked with two friends through nine European countries on a shoestring budget, sometimes sleeping in train stations and learning new survival skills.
-A powerful experience was seeing the Berlin Wall and traveling into East Germany where we witnessed heavy military presence and regulations.
-Seeing people who were prohibited from leaving their country taught me a deep lesson in gratitude for freedom and choices.
+Following the program, I traveled to East Germany where I saw the Berlin Wall and witnessed heavy military presence and regulations.
+Seeing people who were prohibited from leaving their country was a powerful lesson in gratitude for freedom and choices.

 My Legal Background:

-After passing the California bar examination on my first attempt, I worked at The San Diego District Attorney’s Office in the Family Support Division.
+After passing the California bar examination on my first attempt, I worked at the San Diego County District Attorney’s Office, Family Support Division.
 I worked as a lead attorney and went to court daily to prosecute paternity cases, establish support orders, and recover money owed to the County of San Diego.
 I then became an associate attorney at The Law Offices of Sandra Joan Morris, a family law firm representing prominent San Diego families, successful individuals, and professional athletes.
 I worked on complex and large estate divorces, encompassing division of marital assets, high conflict custody and visitation litigation, and establishment of child and spousal support orders.

 My Volunteer Work & Professional Affiliations:

-I do service projects with my family through Kids Korp.
-U.S.A., the San Diego Food Bank, Friends & Family Community Connection, and Surfrider Foundation.
-I served on the Children’s Committee of The Del Mar Foundation helping bring educational, cultural, and family activities to the Del Mar community and general public.
+I do service projects with my family through the San Diego Food Bank, Kitchens for Good, Friends & Family Community Connection, Project Concern International, and The Surfrider Foundation.
+I served on the Children’s Committee of The Del Mar Foundation helping bring educational, cultural, and family activities to the Del Mar community and public.

-My professional affiliations include the San Diego Criminal Defense Bar Association, North County Bar Association, San Diego Psych-Law Society, San Diego Society of Professional Journalists, and Partners in Crime/San Diego Sisters in Crime.
+My professional affiliations include the San Diego Criminal Defense Bar Association, San Diego County Bar Association, San Diego Psych-Law Society, San Diego Society of Professional Journalists, and Partners in Crime/San Diego Sisters in Crime.